semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 CMD ["node", "src/app.js"]
 ```

-Based on this configuration, Docker runs the following steps:
+Based on this configuration, Docker performs the following steps:

 - Pull the Node.js image.
 - Copy the application files.